Universal Freezing Transitions of Dipole-Conserving Chains: Blockages and fully extended states

-With reference to the colours and particle configurations of Fig.~\ref{fig:colorscheme}(b)-(c), call “central” the region consisting of the two sequences of $k-2$ holes and all the sites enclosed by them.
+With reference to the colours and particle configurations of Fig.~\ref{fig:colorscheme}(b)-(c), we refer to the region consisting of the two type-2 edges and all the sites enclosed by them as the ``central region''.
 An elementary consequence of the 2-colour connectivity is that the green and red regions cannot exchange particles or dipole moment quanta, and hence that the central region represents a blockage.
-Indeed, the 2-colour connectivity ensures that given any particle configuration in the local Krylov sector, we can find a cut somewhere along the central region such that the particle number and dipole moment to the left and right of the cut in the chosen configuration are the same as in the local FES.
-Contrary to type-1 blockages, here no frozen site is involved and the green and red regions can exchange particles and dipole moment with the blockage.
+Indeed, the 2-colour connectivity ensures that given any particle configuration in the local Krylov sector, we can find a cut somewhere along the central region such that the particle number and dipole moment to the left and right of the cut in the chosen configuration are the same as in the sub-FES.
+Contrary to type-1 blockages, here no frozen site is involved and the green and red regions can exchange particles and dipole quanta with the blockage.
 Identical conclusions hold for all the other colours in $\mathcal{A}$, \emph{cf.} Fig.~\ref{fig:colorscheme}(a).

-In the following we will call any sequence of $k-2$ holes enclosed between two particles in an FES a “type-2 edge”, and any region of an FES devoid of type-1 blockages and consisting of two type-2 edges and the sites enclosed by them a “type-2 blockage”.
+In the following we refer to any subregion of an FES devoid of type-1 blockages and consisting of two type-2 edges and the sites enclosed by them as a “type-2” blockage.
+These constitute an example of active blockages as they do not involve frozen sites.
+For a summary of the concepts just introduced see the glossary in \cref{tab:glossary}.